soferio/EML-2-PDF-for-MacOS/readme.md

 A help message will appear like this:
 ```
-usage: python console.py [-h] [-d] [-f] [-o] eml_files [eml_files ...]
+usage: python console.py [-h] [-d] [-f] [-o] [-w directory] [eml_files ...]

 Convert EML to PDF.

 positional arguments:
   eml_files             EML filenames

 options:
   -h, --help            show this help message and exit
   -d, --delete          Keep the EML files after conversion (default: NO)
   -f, --force           Overwrite existing PDF files (default: NO)
   -o, --open            Open the PDF files after conversion (default: NO)
+  -w directory, --watch directory
+                        Watch a directory and all subdirectories of it for EML files
 ```

-Setup Folder Action in Automator
+Setup Watcher on Login
 ====================================
-1. Open Automator.
-Select "New Document".
-2. Choose "Folder Action" as type.
-Folder Actions are workflows that are attached to a folder in the Finder.
-Items added to the folder cause the workflow to run and are used as input to the workflow
-3. In the workflow editor, select the folder the will receive EML files.
-4. Add a "Run Shell Script" action to the workflow.
-5. In the Run Shell Script action the we added, enter the script below.
-Here '$@' is a way that we pass multiple filename to the python scripts.
-We should change `<PATH TO EML_PDF FOLDER>` with the actual path to the project.
+1. First we need to edit `watch.command` file to specify the directory we need to watch.
+ Just replace `EML_DIRECTORY` with the path of your EML directory.
+Then we grant the execution permission on the file `watch.command` by running:
 ```
-#!/bin/sh
-cd <PATH TO EML_PDF FOLDER>
-source .venv/bin/activate
-python3 console.py $@ -f -o -d
+chmod +x ./watch.command
 ```

-6. In the Run Shell Script action the we added, in the "Pass Input" select box, change to value from `To Stdin` to `As arguments`.
-7. Save the workflow.
-Normally the work flow will be saved to `~/Library/Workflows/Applications/Folder Actions`
+2. Go to System Preferences -> "Users & Groups".
+3. Click on the Lock button on lower corner to change settings.
+4. Then click on the the Current User on the left panel.
+On the right panel, we click on `Login Items` tab.
+4. In `Login Items` tab, click on the '+' button to add a new item to run when login.
+5. Navigate to and select `watch.command` file.